romgrk/barbar.nvim/README.md

 ## Usage

+### Mappings & commands

-No default mappings are provided, here is an example:
+No default mappings are provided, here is an example.
+It is recommended to use the `BufferClose` command to close buffers instead of `bdelete` because it will not mess your window layout.

 ```vim
 " Magic buffer-picking mode